top of page

 Suni can now be seen as a prominent member of the all-female, Dallas-based, competitive hip hop crew Team Athena.
 She has been training extensively with her directors, Kylah Henry and Darius Brown, for Athena’s past 4 seasons where she was able to compete at World of Dance Houston 2019 and danced in a concept video.
 Suni continues to train weekly in hip hop and urban styles from some of the top DFW choreographers.
 She is currently teaching recreational and company level dancers, as well as, directing company teams throughout the DFW area.
 Suni teaches energetic and challenging classes with an amazing love and appreciation for the art of dance.

-Christine Berry is one of LHDA’s newest instructor, although not new to the dance world.
-Christine began dancing at age 3 in Lubbock, Texas.
-While training in multiple styles of dance, she also performed in the Nutcracker with Ballet Lubbock for multiple years.
-After moving to Richardson, she continued her dance education through graduation from JJ Pearce High School where she was captain of the renowned Pacesetter Drill Team.
-She went on to attend Texas Tech University where she was a member of the nationally ranked Texas Tech Pom Squad, receiving numerous accolades during her time on the squad.
-During her college years she also instructed for UDA (Universal Dance Association) traveling across the southern US, training various dance and drill teams in all genres of dance.
-She was also a member of and choreographer for the Lubbock Cotton Kings Dancers that performed at Minor League Hockey Games.
+Christine Berry joined the LHDA family in 2019 and has been making a lasting impact on our dancers ever since.
+She began dancing at age three in Lubbock, TX where she trained in multiple styles of dance, was a member of Ballet Lubbock, and performed in the Nutcracker for multiple years.
+After moving to Richardson in junior high, she continued her dance education and attended JJ Pearce High School where she joined the renowned Pacesetter drill team.
+In addition to performing under the Friday night lights as a Pacesetter, Christine was selected to be a member of the Express Kick Line and the Elite Dance team, served as a Lieutenant her junior year, and earned the coveted role as Pacesetter Captain her senior year.
+She went on to attend Texas Tech University where she was a member of the nationally ranked Texas Tech Pom Squad, receiving numerous accolades as well as a dance scholarship during her time on the squad.
+During her college years, she also instructed for the nationally recognized Universal Dance Association, traveling across the southern US training various dance and drill teams in all genres of dance.
+During this time, Christine was also a member of and choreographer for the Lubbock Cotton Kings Dancers, a local dance team that performed throughout the year at minor league hockey games.
 She fulfilled her goal of being an educator and proudly received her Bachelors in Education in 2001.
 Upon graduating, she relocated back to the Dallas area where she became a middle school special education teacher in Frisco ISD.
-She later reunited with a good high school friend who became her husband.
-She and Adam now live back in Richardson where it all began.
-They have three children, Parker (14), Connor (12), and Anna Beth (9).
-Christine has a God-given ability to not only dance, but her love for teaching and for children shines through in each and every class she instructs.
-We are proud and excited to have Christine as part of the LHDA staff!
+Christine and her husband, Adam, live in Richardson and are the proud parents of three children, Parker (17), Connor (15), and Anna Beth (12), who is one of our talented dancers here at LHDA.
+Christine finds great joy in being able to combine her passion for dance and her love for teaching children.

 Rachel Blevins-Boor began her pre-professional training at the Maple Conservatory of Dance, where she performed classical ballet works under the direction of Patrick Frantz and Charles Maple in Irvine, CA. In addition to her ballet training, Rachel danced for and led her high school's Dance Ensemble under the direction of Sheryl Sloate, for which she choreographed, facilitated, and performed in concerts, fundraisers, and rallies.